Going hunting? Get prepared before you go

 • Watch your footing and take your time

-• Plan My Walk - New personalised gear list + custom track features support all trip plans.
+• Plan My Walk - Use the custom gear lists and track builder to help support all your trip planning.
 Complete the trip plan by adding in the trip dates and group members, then sharing with your emergency contact.

 • NZ Land Safety Code - Brush up on the basics ahead of any trip.